PhilT/arch_installer/README.md

 # Install and Configure Arch Linux

-Simple script to install and configure Arch Linux.
+A simple script to install and configure Arch Linux for server, desktop or laptop.
+It's got a few assumptions.
 Fork for your pleasure.

-## Assumptions

-* Default user created is `Phil`, that's me.
-Override with env var `NEWUSER`
-* Default workspace folder is `ws`.
-Override with env var `WORKSPACE`
-* Default drive to install to is `sda`.
-Override with env var `DRIVE`
-* Default public git repo is my Github account.
-Override with env var `PUBLIC_GIT`
-* Default private git repo is my Bitbucket account.
-Override with env var `PRIVATE_GIT`
-* Single network card (name is detected)

 ## Usage